George Paton (American football executive): Chicago Bears

 In 1997, Paton began his executive career with the Chicago Bears in their scouting and personnel department, eventually rising up to the position of assistant director of pro personnel in 2000.

 Miami Dolphins

 In 2001, Paton was hired by the Miami Dolphins as their director of pro personnel.

 Minnesota Vikings

 In 2007, Paton was hired as the director of player personnel for the Minnesota Vikings, reuniting with the Vikings vice president of player personnel, Rick Spielman, who worked with Paton in Miami and Chicago.
 When Spielman was promoted to the Vikings general manager in 2012, Paton was promoted to be assistant general manager.
 In 2019, Paton was given an additional role as vice president of player personnel.

 Denver Broncos

 On January 12, 2021, Paton was named the general manager of the Denver Broncos.

+On May 8, 2026, Paton signed a five-year extension with the Broncos after being credited with constructing the roster that led to their playoff runs in 2024 and 2025 their first playoff appearance and win since their Super Bowl 50 winning season in 2015.

 Personal life

 The son of a high school football coach, Paton is married to Barbara.
 They have two children, a daughter, Bella and a son, Beau.
+He is an avid fan of Lil Wayne.